wustlcse/FAQ/docs/index.md

 <sub><a href="https://github.com//wustlcse/FAQ/discussions/96">Discussions View</a></sub>

  Yes!
-We view Math 310 as a fine substitute for CSE 240.
-Feel free to take either from our point of view.
-It directly satisfies the requirements for our first an second major.
- It also can count as elective credit, subject to the limits on how many courses we allow outside of traditional CSE courses.
+We view Math 310 as a reasonable substitute for CSE 240.
+Either can be used for any CSE degree that requires Discrete Math.
+It can also be used as an elective for the CS Minor, but it will count against the limit on "Courses outside the CSE classroom".

- You should check with the Math department to see if they lean one way or the other about which of the two courses is best for you.
- Also, **if you are an ArtSci student**, you should notify the [Associate Chair](mailto:associatechair@cse.wustl.edu) if you are taking Math 310 so it can be arranged not to appear to double-count for you.
-More generally, see our FAQ entry about double counting courses, as it may be helpful.
+If you're pursuing a Major/Minor from the Math/Stat Department, you should check with your advisors there to see if they have any recommendations.
+Also, **if you are a student who is in the School of Arts and Sciences**, you should notify the [Associate Chair](mailto:associatechair@cse.wustl.edu) if you are taking Math 310 so it can be arranged not to appear to "double-count" for you.
+You may want to review issues related to "[double counting](https://wustlcse.github.io/FAQ/#double_counting)".